 - In the Customer Experience Improvement Program dialog box, do one of the following:

 - To turn CEIP off, select “I don’t want to join the program at this time”.

 - To turn CEIP on, select “Yes, I am willing to participate anonymously in the Customer Experience Improvement Program”.

-Submitting Feedback ( MAP Toolkit 7.0 and above)
+Submitting Feedback ( MAP Toolkit 7.0 through MAP Toolkit 8.0)